 “David Whitmer was repeatedly reported to have said that after the loss of the 116 pages, the Lord took both the plates and the Urim and Thummim from the Prophet, never to be returned… In their stead, David Whitmer maintained, the Prophet used an oval-shaped, chocolate-colored seer stone slightly larger than an egg.

-Thus, everything we have in the Book of Mormon was translated by placing the chocolate-colored stone in a hat, into which Joseph would bury his head so as to exclude the light.
+Thus, everything we have in the Book of Mormon was translated by placing the chocolate-colored stone in a hat, into which Joseph would bury his face so as to exclude the light.
 While doing so he could see an oblong piece of parchment, on which the hieroglyphics would appear, and below the ancient writing, the translation would be given in English.
 Joseph would then read this to Oliver Cowdery, who in turn would write it.
 If he did so correctly, the characters and the interpretation would disappear and be replaced by other characters with their interpretation.”
 (Revelations of the Restoration, Joseph Fielding McConkie, Craig Ostler, p.
 89-98.
 The authors are referring to Cook, David Whitmer Interviews, 115, 157-58).

 David Whitmer confirmed the methodology through which a perfect translation should be expected. “…and if by any means a mistake was made in the copy, the luminous writing would remain until it was corrected.
 It sometimes took Oliver several trials to get the right letters to spell correctly some of the more difficult words, but when he had written them correctly, the characters and the interpretation would disappear, and be replaced by other characters and their interpretation.”
 (Deseret Evening News, James Hart to Editor, March 18, 1844)